| Notes |

 Others identify her as Catharina Elisabetha Luther baptized 8 Jan 1744 in Frankfurt am Main, Germany.
 But the Kichenbücher (church records) reveal that this Catharina was married in 1765 in Frankfurt and died there in 1782.

-The only place we have found the surname 'Luther' connected to Bernhard other than in Ancestry.com member trees is in the IGI on FamilySearch, where Bernhard is wrongly identified in a completely fictitious member-submitted tree as 'Bernhard Nicholas Santmyer, b.
+The only place we have found the surname 'Luther' connected to Catharina other than in copycat Ancestry.com trees is in the IGI on FamilySearch, where Bernhard is wrongly identified in a completely fictitious member-submitted tree as 'Bernhard Nicholas Santmyer, b.
 1735' with a wife whose surname is 'Luther.'
-We believe this is the source of the 60+ Ancestry.com member trees which identify her as 'Luther.'
+This member combined our Bernhard Zentmeyer b.1740 with another actual immigrant, Nicholas Sandmeier, who arrived on 9 Oct 1775 on the good ship King of Prussia.
+We believe this is the source of the 60+ Ancestry.com member trees which identify her surname as 'Luther.'

 |